seg-way/.github/profile/README.md

 * Syslog-NG why, its fast, its flexible, its powerful, and we don't need to build yet another engine
 * Python our extensions to Syslog-NG are written in python when syslog-ng itself is not enough.

+## What are our projects

+* Sources - Gotta start with a source these connect to a source and bring in the data for processing, apply open telemetry ECS schema where we can.
+* Router or Log Path - apply enrichment over ecs schema for delivery.
+* Destination Startin with Crowdstrike LogsScale but extensible for others.
+Deliver the data fully prepared for consumption.
+* Implementation - Using Terraform and terragrunt provide ready to run implementations for the most common needs